Alternative Insight

 - The Social Security budget is mandatory.
 If it must be increased, then other budget items can be decreased in order to maintain taxes at the same level.
 Taxpayers will not complain if more taxes are diverted to social security taxes as long as their total tax bill remains constant.

-- Since Social Security is a major portion of the Federal budget, other budget items will be forced to compete with it and will have greater scrutiny.
+- Because Social Security is a major portion of the Federal budget, other budget items will be forced to compete with it and will have greater scrutiny.
 Wasteful and unnecessary budget items will be "under fire."

 The SS system cannot escape the predictions that in the second decade of this century, its outlays will exceed its revenues.
 How will its own budget be balanced?